Running the PhysiCell sample projects

 Note: The “native” setups above are preferred, but the Virtual Appliance is a great “plan B” if you run into trouble

-Please note that we will expand this tutorial over the next few days.
+Please note that we expect to expand this tutorial.

 Building, running, and viewing the sample projects